Your Paranormal

 Bermuda Triangle Theories and Explanations

 1. Methane hydrates - Laboratory experiments carried out in Australia have shown that bubbles can sink a scale model ship by decreasing the density of the water.
-It has been hypothesized that periodic methane eruptions may produce regions of frothy water that are no longer capable of providing adequate buoyancy for ships.
-If this were the case, such an area forming around a ship could cause it to sink very rapidly and without warning.
+It has been hypothesized that periodic methane eruptions may produce regions of frothy water that can no longer provide adequate buoyancy for ships.
+If this were the case, such an area forming around a ship could cause it to sink rapidly and without warning.

 3. Hurricanes - Hurricanes are extremely powerful storms which are spawned in the Atlantic near the equator and have historically been responsible for thousands of lives lost and billions of dollars in damage.